The 2D/3D conundrum: An epigraphic experiment from the early days of digital epigraphy

 Fig. 4.
 Chapel of Wepemnefret, G 1201, experimental photographic composite of recent stela photograph repositioned within original excavation photograph.
 Based on color stela photograph by Bruce White from 1998, and HU–MFA Expedition photograph B 11810 from 1905, Courtesy Museum of Fine Arts, Boston.
 Digital composite by the author.

 Close study of these monuments often revealed delightful details which I had either missed from earlier publications or were simply impossible to detect from (often black and white) photographs alone.
-For example, there was the “hieroglyphic typographical error” by the craftsman who carved jpr for jrp “wine,” reversing the order of the and signs.
+For example, there was the “hieroglyphic typographical error” by the craftsman who carved jpr for jrp “wine,” reversing the order of the r and p signs.
 There were discrepancies in layout symmetry, such as the “missing” offerings below the offering table of Nefer (G 1207), the uneven “frame” around the stela of Ini (G 1235), or the many hieroglyphic reversals.
 Some stela owners chose bull-legged stools, others lion-legged stools; some sat on cushions while others “roughed it” on the stool seat itself.
 Only one (Setji-hekenet, G 1227) chose a palmiform seat terminal instead of the usual papyrus umbel.
 Some added granaries to the lower register of their linen lists.
 Minute details, such as changing the little round fruits in baskets from yellow to green depending on contents (carob beans, figs, prepared grain, sekhet-cakes, and persea fruit), were important enough for the Egyptians to include.
 And there was intentional damage as well, not just to faces but to names, titles, and even to some of the jdmy falcons in the linen lists.

 As I collated my drawings of some of the (few) painted slab stelae, I discovered aspects of the decoration that were painted only, and not carved.
 This did not show up in any photos I had previously studied; so, part of the Egyptian dataset was getting lost in the “conversion process” from 3D ancient monument to 2D reproduction, in this case with photography.
 I wondered how I could convey this feature with my digital drawings so that readers could distinguish between elements that were carved, and those that were merely painted.
 I am not referring to fully painted signs here, such as a red mouth, a black Hm club, or a green reed leaf; those were clear enough.
 But rather I needed to delineate this 3D “discrepancy” so that it would be clear in my 2D digital medium.
 In other words, users might expect that a sign had been carved, and I had to show that no carving had ever occurred.
 Our modern reproduction system was potentially misleading the reader.